Western Michigan University

-Dr. Kaczmarek is an assistant professor of geology and director of the Carbonate Petrology & Characterization Laboratory at Western Michigan University.
-His research focuses on understanding the physical and chemical processes involved by which sedimentary carbonates are formed.
-He is especially interested in two fundamental process – dolomitization and stabilization to low-magnesium calcite.
-An understanding of these diagenetic processes requires fundamental information about nucleation and crystal growth.
+Dr. Kaczmarek is an assistant professor of geology and director of the Carbonate Petrology and Characterization Laboratory at Western Michigan University.
+His academic interests focus on the physical and chemical processes involved with forming sedimentary carbonates.
+He is especially interested in the processes and outcomes of diagenetic alteration in limestones.
+Most of his work requires detailed textural and geochemical characterization.
 To obtain this information, he and his students utilize high-temperature laboratory experiments along with various analytical instruments, including X-ray diffractometry (XRD), X-ray fluorescence spectroscopy (XRF), scanning electron microscopy (SEM), energy dispersive spectroscopy (EDS), thin-section petrography (TSP), atomic force microscopy (AFM), and stable isotope (C & O) geochemistry.
-His research is supported by the National Science Foundation and through industry sponsorships.
+His research activities are supported by the U.S. National Science Foundation and various industry sponsorships.

 Current Research Projects:

 • Controls on dolomite stoichiometry and cation ordering